nselem/corason/README.md

 - *.tre Phylogenetic tree of the genomic cluster core.

 ![Results.png](https://github.com/nselem/EvoDivMet/blob/master/IMAGES/Results.png)
-On this example query file was AroA.query and input directory was /home/mydir then output files are located on /home/mydir/AroA.
+On this example query file was DesC.query and input directory was /home/mydir then output files are located on /home/mydir/DesC.
 ### Links
 Code and docker file located at:
 [Code] (https://github.com/nselem/EvoDivMet  )